d9su/gitpad/README.md

 ## Init repo:
     gitpad = require('gitpad')
-    gitpad.init('path to dir containing root .git') // if argument ommited will use current directory,
+    gitpad.init('path/to/repo', callback) // if path ommited will use ".", callback receives (err, status)
                                           // look for console output to check success

 For available file control ops read gitpad.js.

 ## TODO:
 ~~1.
-Error handling  ~~
+Error handling~~
 2. More robust init process
 3. Compress cherry-picked commits into one "publish" commit